Updated: Feb 25

 Having gone through the menopause and had no periods for over 6 years, I had a random bleed.
 Well, not even a bleed, just a bit of spotting, nothing really to consider as a 'bleed'.

-About 8 weeks later and not thinking much of it, I randomly mentioned it at a doc appointment for something unrelated, she said I needed an urgent referral to a gynecologist to rule out womb cancer.
+About 8 weeks later and not thinking much of it, I randomly mentioned it at a doc appointment for something unrelated, she said I needed an urgent referral to a gynaecologist to rule out womb cancer.

 That was the end of August and I was given an urgent appointment on 13 September.